 Third Annual Analytic Theology Lecture

-Marilyn McCord Adams, Formerly Regius Professor of Divinity, Oxford and Honorary Professor at the Australian Catholic University, delivered the third lecture entitled "What's Wrong with the Ontotheological Fallacy?" on November 24, 2013 in Baltimore, Maryland.
+Marilyn McCord Adams, Formerly Regius Professor of Divinity, Oxford and Honorary Professor at the Australian Catholic University, delivered the third lecture titled "What's Wrong with the Ontotheological Fallacy?" on November 24, 2013 in Baltimore, Maryland.
 This lecture was videotaped.